Flipper-Community/flipper-community-wiki/flip-wiki/docs/publictransport.md

 | **Daily Cap**          | €0.00 / €8.00                                                |
 | **Weekly Cap**         | €0.00 / €32.00                                               |

 If the card is fully-locked, then the only valuable piece of information would be the six hexadecimal Application IDs; these may be found by looking at the Flipper Zero `.nfc` file or by scanning your card via the `NFC TagInfo by NXP` app.

+Little-endian is used for Flipper Devices' purposes. `Clipper (SFO)`'s AID in big-endian, for example, is `F21190`; converting it to little-endian, it then becomes `0x9011F2`.

 Feel free to discuss public transport in [**#nfc**](https://discord.com/channels/740930220399525928/95442271613867625).